 The proposed amendments to the green slip scheme will mean accident victims whose whole body impairment is assessed to be 10% or less will be moved onto a defined benefit scheme.
 Those deemed to be seriously injured will receive lump sum payments.

 For those under the 10% threshold, their insurer – not their doctor – will have the authority to direct their medical treatments.
 Their right to legal representation will be removed, and they may be forced to rely on welfare when their benefits are cut after five years.

 Some of the injuries that fall under the 10% threshold can seriously limit an individual’s ability to work, including pelvic fractures and post-traumatic stress disorder.
 The Law Society of NSW said that the scheme, announced on 29 June, would reduce payments for up to 90% of accident victims while supporting about 7,000 “at fault” drivers.

-James Chrara, General Manager of Shine Lawyers NSW, has criticised the proposed overhaul.
-He advised that the average NSW resident stands to lose out significantly if they are injured in a motor vehicle accident.
+Shine Lawyers have criticised the proposed overhaul advising that the average NSW resident stands to lose out significantly if they are injured in a motor vehicle accident.

 Victor Dominello, the minister for Better Regulation, has said that the premiums NSW motorists are paying are too high.

 But lawyers have argued that the proposal is likely to leave those with moderate injuries who are unable to work out in the cold, and cost those involved in motor vehicle accidents and their families a lot more in the long run.

 The website https://saveourctp.com has more information on the changes and a petition to sign.

 Further information on the legal implications can also be found on the Law Society website.